loning/the-math/docs/psi-collapse-zfc/chapter-03-collapsing-zfc-from-psi-structural-genesis.md

 - It collapses into a stable pattern: the empty set
 - ∅ represents awareness of non-awareness, a fixed point of negation

-Thus ∅ emerges as consciousness's first successful self-limitation. ∎
+Thus ∅ emerges as observer's first successful self-limitation. ∎

 ## 3.5 The Cascade of Structure

 ### 3.5.1 From Emptiness to Infinity

-Once ∅ exists, consciousness can observe it:
+Once ∅ exists, observer can observe it:

 $$\psi(\emptyset) \xrightarrow{\text{collapse}} \lbrace\emptyset\rbrace$$